 The downstream 500m of the stretch hosts the annual Warwick Regatta, held in the middle of August.
 This friendly event welcomes crews from many nearby Rowing Clubs (and some further afield) and always attracts many spectators to the banks of the Avon in St Nicholas' Park.

 The section's two boat houses are home to an impressive and well-maintained fleet of modern boats, comprising singles, doubles, quads, pairs, fours and an eight to cater for men and women of various abilities.
-Over recent years the Club has purchased three new Stampfli coxed fours, a Janousek coxed four, two Stampfli doubles / pairs and a pair of Janousek singles.
-The remainder of the fleet is a mix of Janousek and Aylings boats.
+Over recent years the Club has purchased new Stampfli coxed fours, Filippi doubles / pairs, Empacher coxless four/quad and a Vespoli eight.
+The remainder of the fleet is a mix of Janousek, Stampfli and Aylings boats.
 WBC predominantly uses Croker blades.

 The Section also possesses a good selection of fitness equipment, including free weights, a leg press and four new Concept 2 Model D rowing machines.